 "My dear Secretary Shaw:

 I think our coinage is artistically of atrocious hideousness.
 Would it be possible, without asking the permission of Congress, to employ a man like St. Gaudens to give us a coinage that would have some beauty?

 Assumed to be written in Shaw's hand, it is a note that the U.S. Mint's contingency fund stood at $85,000.
 Saint-Gaudens's fee for designing the coins could be taken from this fund, with no need to ask Congress to appropriate the money.

-As chief engraver, Barber would have seen this letter to his superior from the president as a slap in the face.
+As chief engraver, Barber would have seen this letter from the President to his superior as a slap in the face.
 The nickel, dime, quarter, and half dollar were the "atrocious" coins most used in commerce, and all were Barber designs.